ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 - Select New repository secret to add secrets, or select the Variables tab, and New repository variable to add variables.

 ### Create Github Packages API key
 - Create a Github Personal Access Token that has **write:Packages** scope.
-Save the token for a repository secret.
+Save the token for a repository secret, and for Octopus Deploy.

 ### Create an Azure Service Principal
 Using the az cli run:
-- az ad sp create-for-rbac --scope /subscriptions/**subscriptionid** --role Contributor --sdk-auth
+- az ad sp create-for-rbac --scope /subscriptions/subscriptionid --role Contributor --sdk-auth
 - replace **subscriptionid** with the id of your Azure subscription.
 Save the JSON output as it will be needed later.

 ### Create an API Key in Octopus Deploy